Posted on 3/11/2015 in Digital Marketing

 What is a Click Through Rate?

 The Click Through Rate (CTR) is simply the percentage of visitors that click on your ad.
 To find it, you divide the number of impressions your ad gets by the number of clicks on your ad.
-An average click through rate is 2%, but each industry has their own standards.
-A low click through rate can mean your keywords are not targeted enough, meaning the ad copy is irrelevant to the searcher, or that your ad copy is just not standing out among the competition.
-A low CTR can affect your ads placement since a lower CTR leads to a lower quality score.
-To raise the click through rate, make sure your keywords are specific and that the ad copy is informative but enticing to the searcher.
+An average click-through rate is 2%, but each industry has its own standards.
+A low click-through rate can mean your keywords are not targeted enough, meaning the ad copy is irrelevant to the searcher, or that your ad copy is just not standing out among the competition.
+A low CTR can affect your ad placement since a lower CTR leads to a lower quality score.
+To raise the click-through rate, make sure your keywords are specific and that the ad copy is informative but enticing to the searcher.
 That being said, a high CTR does not necessarily mean your ads are relevant.
 If you have a high CTR but a low conversion rate, you are most likely driving the wrong traffic to your page, meaning once the visitor arrives, they do not convert.